-To discuss options for Local Motion's involvement in creating or updating a plan for your community or region, contact Allegra Williams, our Livable Streets Program Manager
+To discuss options for Local Motion's involvement in creating or updating a plan for your community or region, contact Jonathon Weber, our Program Manager

 The City of Burlington is developing a plan for active transportation for the next 20 years.

 The purpose of the plan is to enhance safety and increase active mobility throughout the city.
 The project will culminate with the creation of the City’s first Bicycle and Pedestrian Action Plan, as well as scoping of priority projects for implementation.
 Local Motion is a member of the project technical team, with a hand in shaping the plan from the inside out.
 Learn more about PlanBTV here

 UVM Active Transporation Plan

 The UVM Active Transportation Plan aims to improve bicycle access, safety, and facilities at the University of Vermont.

 Through collaboration with multiple stakeholders, including Local Motion, departments, and student groups at UVM, the plan establishes the bicycle needs of the campus and solutions to meet those needs such as: